GarrettArm/gnatty/README.md

 ```
 docker-compose exec webapp chown -R www-data:www-data /drupal_sync
 ```
+Note:  On each webapp build, the MySQL container will need a few seconds to prepare.
+You'll see when it's ready, when localhost:5001 gives a page.
+Until the database is built, the server will give bad responses.
+Wait a few seconds on first build.

+You'll soon see a base install Drupal at localhost:5000.
+And you'll see the drupal code inside webapp container mirrored on your computer at ./drupal_app/ When you do a drupal sync from webapp container, those files will be mirrored at ./drupal_sync/

 See the app at localhost:5000 and select the "Use existing configuration" option